ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

 Steps
 -----

-1. Go back to he video catalog by clicking the top right corner of the screen or by clicking back
+1. Go back to the video catalog by clicking the top right corner of the screen or by clicking back

     ![](media/image17.png)